awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 ## Viewing Dedicated Host Reservations<a name="viewing-host-reservations"></a>

-You can view information about the Dedicated Hosts associated with your reservation, the term of the reservation, the payment option selected, and the start and end dates of the reservation\.
+You can view information about the Dedicated Hosts associated with your reservation, including:
++ The term of the reservation
++ The payment option
++ The start and end dates

 **To view details of reservations using the Amazon EC2 console**